Having problems with zooming in Google Docs?

 To get started with zooming in Google Docs, you need to determine what kind of viewership access you have.

-Zooming in Google Docs as a Viewer or Commenter
+How to Zoom in Google Docs as a Viewer or Commenter

 When you have a viewer or commenter access in Google Docs, you’re not allowed to change (edit) anything in the file.